brhoades/blag/_posts/2019-07-29-one-on-ones.md

  * Have they done anything this week that really impressed you?

 ### Manager Feedback
 1-on-1s should be bidirectional.
 You spend the first part of 1-on-1s digging for the known unknowns and discussing them.
 The free time at the tail end of the meeting should be dedicated to finding the unknown unknowns.
-There's a lot to be said of this, but recently I've added a recurring topic to my 1-on-1s. where, on odd meetings, we reflect on *my* performance as a manager.
+On odd meetings, we reflect on *my* performance as a manager.
 After all, my reports' fates are intertwined with the quality of my management; if I'm doing an awful job they'll likely fail with me.

 Here are questions I ask every other 1-on-1:
  * What could I do to make your job awesome?